claranet-ch/cloud-native-workshop/README.md

 This API documentation provides details on the endpoints available for interacting with the Photo Social Network backend.
 The API allows users to upload, manage, and interact with photos in the social network.

 Authentication
 --------------

 Authentication is required for certain API endpoints.
-To keep simple the authentication token you can g=
+To keep simple the authentication token you can g

 Authentication: user_id_1